eRGiBi/DRL-DroneNavigation/README.md

-# Deep reinforcement learning Simulator and Algorithms for optimal path finding
+# Deep reinforcement learning Simulator and Algorithm environment for optimal path finding

-### Based on Stable-Baseline3 and PyBullet-drones, optimized for PPO and SAC
+### Based on Stable-Baseline3 and PyBullet-drones, for PPO and SAC

 ### 1. Introduction